eric1foard/quick-budget/README.md

 ## Ideas
 - put forms into toggle-able subheadings (optional).
 If so, each subheading shows subtotal.
 - Loan interest - enter loans and their interest, and enter a monthly payment amount - calculates total interest paid, helps user find how much is appropriate to put towards loans.
+- When user comes to page, a series of instructions show (depending if they've been there before?
+Or a button in corner of screen asking them if they'd like instructions?
+- Login?
+Store info in db?

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).